open-telemetry/opentelemetry-collector-contrib/processor/tailsamplingprocessor/README.md

 ## Monitoring and Tuning

-See [metrics.go][metrics_go] for the full list metrics available for this component and their descriptions.
+See [documentation.md][documentation_md] for the full list metrics available for this component and their descriptions.

 ### Dropped Traces